 Ctrl+Shift+Tab - Cycle backward through open tabs, tab switch.

-Ctrl+N - Open a new tab in a new window.
+Ctrl+N - New tab shortcut.
+Open a new tab in a new window.

 Ctrl+Shift+N - Open a private tab in a new window.

 Ctrl+F - Search for text on your current page.

 Ctrl+G - Find the next word when using Ctrl+F.

 Ctrl+Shift+G - Find the previous word when using Ctrl+F.